Application of Crash Modification Factors Course (Self-Paced Lesson and Live Webinar)

-Free Online HSM Overview Self-Paced Training Now Available Through NHI
+Free Online HSM Overview Self-Paced Training

 Implementation of the HSM requires an understanding of the 'Science of Safety' which supports the quantitative methodologies presented in the manual.
 This course is an overview of the HSM structure, concepts and principles.
 The free selection format of the course allows the student to select modules and concepts of interest in the order preferable to their learning style, time availability, and previous knowledge level.
 It includes an introduction of terminology, examples of the Roadway Safety Management Process (Part B) and Predictive Methods (Part C), explains the relationship of Crash Modification Factors (CMFs) to decision making and quantitative safety analysis, and human factors.